MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/servers/console/how-to-add-a-property-page-to-an-existing-configuration-manager-property-sheet.md

 ### To add a property page to a Properties property sheet

-1. Copy the package.xml file from %*ProgramFiles*%\Microsoft Configuration Manager\AdminConsole\XmlStorage\Forms to %ProgramFiles%\Microsoft Configuration Manager\AdminConsole\XmlStorage\Extensions\Forms.
+1. Copy the package.xml file from %*ProgramFiles*%\Microsoft Endpoint Manager\AdminConsole\XmlStorage\Forms to %ProgramFiles%\Microsoft Endpoint Manager\AdminConsole\XmlStorage\Extensions\Forms.

 2. In the package.xml file, add the following property page XML (you should place it below the other `<Page>` elements, near the end of the file):